IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Article 26 --- All persons are equal before the law and are entitled without any discrimination to the equal protection of the law.
 In this respect, the law shall prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination on any ground such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.

-The *Human Rights Committee* emphasises the importance of equal enjoyment of civil and political rights in *General Comment 28*^[CCPR General Comment 28]:
+The *Human Rights Committee* emphasises the importance of equal enjoyment of civil and political rights in *General Comment 28*\[21]:

 > Article 3 implies that all human beings should enjoy the rights provided for in the Covenant, on an equal basis and in their totality.
 The full effect of this provision is impaired whenever any person is denied the full and equal enjoyment of any right.
 Consequently, States should ensure to men and women equally the enjoyment of all rights provided for in the Covenant.[^5]

-The *Committee On Economic, Social and Cultural Rights* highlights the cross-cutting nature of equal enjoyment of rights in *General Comment 16*^[CESCR General Comment 16]:
+The *Committee On Economic, Social and Cultural Rights* highlights the cross-cutting nature of equal enjoyment of rights in *General Comment 16*\[65]:

 > Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.[^6]